DarkoniusXNG/Legends-of-Dota-Redux/src/game/scripts/kv/README.md

 **abilityReps.kv** -

-**banned.kv** - List of banned players from Redux.
-This is imported from original LoD and has not been updated since Redux split off.

 **bans.kv** - Ability combination bans.
 Most banned combinations are now dealt with "ReduxBans" flags in the ability data, and bans.kv is slightly a relic, but now it contains special ban combinations, like groups of banned abilities and other special bans.

 **bot_skills.kv** - Lists abilities that bots will select for their extra skills, each bot has a list and the lists are in order of priority, the best abilities at the top, worst at the bottom.